 Operational risk is the risk of loss resulting from inadequate or failed internal processes, fraud, people and systems, or from external events.
-The Bank is currently implementing a new core banking system and this will impact a wide range of activities of the Bank.
-The policies and procedure manual has to capture the requirements under the new core banking system and the staff has to receive adequate training in all aspects of the software.
-The environment for generating and submitting regulatory returns will also change.
+The Bank has implemented a new core banking system and this will impact a wide range of activities of the Bank, in the short term.
+The policies and procedure manual has to capture the requirements under the new core banking system and the staff has to receive adequate training in all aspects of the software, which is continuing now.
+The Bank has implemented a new software for generating and submitting regulatory returns and this will also impact the operational risk framework.
 These Operational Risk are measured using the Basic Indicator Approach ('BIA') and considered under Pillar 1 & Pillar 2.